The ribbon category of representations of a crossed module: A Hopf algebra to represent a crossed module of groups

-\begin{theorem} If the characteristic of $\Kk$ does not divide the order of $G$, then $D(G,H)$ is a semi-simple associative algebra. \end{theorem} \begin{proof} This is a special case of a theorem from \cite{Rad} that states that every Hopf algebra with $S^2=\Id$ is semi-simple as an associative algebra.
+\begin{Proposition} If the characteristic of $\Kk$ does not divide the order of $G$, then $D(\xX)$ as defined in \ref{DefDX} is a semi-simple associative algebra. \end{Proposition} \begin{proof} This is a special case of theorem 10.4.3. in \cite{Rad}.
+An immediate corollary of this theorem is that every finite dimensional involutive Hopf algebra $A$ is semi-simple as an associative algebra if the characteristic of $\Kk$ does not divide the dimension of $A$ as a vector space.
+We can also consider corollary \ref{SemiSimple}, in light of theorem \ref{ModCat}.
+We give a third argument by exhibiting a projection onto an invariant complementary subspace.
+If $M$ is a $D(\xX)\mhyphen$module and $N$ is a sub$\mhyphen D(\xX)\mhyphen$module of $M$, let $p$ be a linear projection from $M$ to the sub-vector space $N$ of $M.$ The projection $P_N$ onto $N$ from $M$ as $D(\xX)\mhyphen$modules is given by